 DC Teacher Night

-Welcome to the 2018/2019 school year.
-We are very excited to be collaborating with the DC Environmental Education Consortium to offer DC Teacher Night 2018.
+We are very excited to continue our collaboration with the DC Environmental Education Consortium to offer DC Teacher Night.
 This is an environmental educational resource evening for all DC area educators.
 We invite 40 environmental organizations together and under one roof, you can learn about the diversity of offerings for you and your students, both in and outside of the classroom.
-DC Teacher Night 2018 date to be announced shortly.
+Mark your calendar for DC Teacher Night 2020 - Thursday, January 30th.
 Event is free however registration is required.
-Registration coming soon.
+Registration will open in November 2019.

 2019 HOPS Teacher Institute